First Name: | Last Name: | Student ID: | Section: |

 PROBLEM 13:(6 pts)

-A very elastic string of length $L$ and linear density of $\mu$ is under a tension T. If the tension is quadrupled then the string stretches by a factor of two.
+is under a tension T. If the tension is quadrupled then the string stretches by a factor of two.

 (a) By what factor will the power transmitted change for harmonic waves of identical frequency and amplitude?